Migrate on-premises Apache Hadoop clusters to Azure HDInsight - security and DevOps best practices

 - Delete the existing cluster.

-- Create a cluster of the latest HDInsight version in the same VNET subnet, using the same default data and meta store as the previous cluster.
+- Create a cluster of the latest HDInsight version in the same virtual network subnet, using the same default data and meta store as the previous cluster.

 - Import any transient data that was backed up.